SKA-INAF/caesar-yolo/README.md

 ```

 ## **Pre-trained models**
 We have trained various YOLO v8 models from scratch on the same annotated radio dataset that was previously used to train Mask R-CNN model in paper Riggi+2023 (see Credits for full reference).
+Models were trained to detect 5 classes of radio objects:

+0: `spurious`
+1: `compact`
+2: `extended`
+3: `extended-multisland`
+4: `flagged`

+See the original publication for a description of each class.

-We provide below the training configuration and links to pre-trained model weights.
+We provide below the training configuration we used for producing the models and links to pre-trained model weights.

 **Training configuration**
 * epochs=300